Accessibility

 Help and advice

-We’re not the experts on this, but we know some people that are.
+We’re not the experts on this, but we know some people who are.
 Here are links to further information on disabled access and rights for using public transport from leading support organisations:

 Complaints

-If you have a bad journey experience, here are some organisations which can help you:
+If you have a bad journey experience, here are some organisations that can help you: